Nothing lasts forever, except maybe the Goo Goo Dolls

 Growing older, finding focus

-Rzeznik, a native of Buffalo, N.Y., who started the Goo Goo Dolls with fellow Buffalonian and long-time friend Robbie Takac in 1986, turns 60 in December — though you'd hardly know it.
+Rzeznik, a native of Buffalo, N.Y., who started the Goo Goo Dolls with fellow Buffalonian and long-time friend Robby Takac in 1986, turns 60 in December — though you'd hardly know it.

 Rzeznik continues to tour, putting on high-energy, resonating performances.
 He keeps in shape with lots of exercise, and has maintained his distinctive gravely and breathy, yet soft and soulful, voice through lessons with renowned vocal coach Eric Vetro.
 And he leaves his dirty blonde hair long — allowing it to fall across his blue eyes in the same way it did in the images of Rzeznik taped to bedroom walls and glued inside the Trapper Keepers of countless teenage girls in the 1990s and early 2000s.